djpandit007/turbo-invention/Section7-ServicesAndNetworking.md

 Each service gets an IP and name assigned to it inside the cluster and that is the name that should be used by other pods to access the service.

+## 97: Ingress Networking

+_**Kubernetes cluster does not come with an Ingress controller by default.**_

+Ingress helps users access our application using a single externally accessible URL that we can configure to route to different services within our cluster based on that URL path.
+Ingress can implement SSL security as well.
+Simply put Ingress is a layer 7 load balancer built in to the Kubernetes cluster that can be configured using native Kubernetes primitives.
+Ingress controllers have additional intelligence built into them to monitor the the Kubernetes cluster for ingress resources and configure the underlying NGINX server when something has changed.

 ## Noteworthy Commands